danielbrock4/Ratings_On_Demand/README.md

 ## Description
 This repository contains a working model to predict IMDb ratings for a movie using features available prior to the movie's release.
 The model uses linear regression and features obtained through Kaggle.

-## Why This Topic and Why Audience Ratings Matter
+## Why Predicting Audience Ratings Would Matter to Investors

 Audience Ratings are more than talking points; they influence the viewership of a project.
 National dialogue regarding movie ratings is often a massive debate topic amongst friends and social media, which may help or hurt a movie's performance at the box office.
 Some moviegoers go as far as solely relying on movie ratings to determine if they want to invest their time and money before they watch a movie, so investors need to try and predict movie ratings before investing in future projects.